-these notes concern ways of importing markdown from external files into a page built with eleventy, primarily to coalesce multiple markdown notes into a single web page. can be used to build things like a single page with multiple book reviews. if you use eleventy like a normal person (1 markdown file = 1 blog post) then you probably just want to write a layout for your markdown files.
+these notes concern ways of importing markdown from external files into a page built with eleventy, primarily to coalesce multiple markdown notes into a single web page. if you want to use eleventy like a normal person (1 markdown file = 1 blog post) and you’re just getting started with eleventy then you probably just want to write a layout for your markdown files.

 collections